Mondo (American company): Growth and reception

 Beyond posters, Mondo and its sister label Death Waltz have received positive reception for their soundtrack releases, which feature custom cover art, inner art, and special designs on the vinyl records themselves.

+In 2022, the exhibit Mondo: The Front Runner of Film Poster was the ninth in a series of film poster exhibitions held jointly by the National Film Archive of Japan and the National Museum of Modern Art, Kyoto.
+The exhibition presented 71 posters from the beginning of Mondo through 2021.

 MondoCon

 MondoCon is an annual festival held in Austin that showcases the artwork of Mondo and features exclusive collectibles, panels, and special screenings with filmmakers and artists.
 The event has been called "the world's coolest poster convention" and "the venerable kingpin of the artisanal movie poster game".